Max Kade Fellowships

 This annual prize is awarded to the best paper written by a student enrolled in the German graduate program (including students in the BA/MA and MA/MBA programs in German).
 The prize is named after Professor Mary Rippon, the first woman professor at the University of Colorado and the first woman faculty member at any state university in the US.
 Mary Rippon was one of the university’s first three professors.
 She taught German at CU from 1878 to 1909 and was chair of the Department of Germanic Languages from 1881 to 1909.
 Students are nominated by faculty members, and may be asked to submit a paper originally written for a recent graduate course.
 The paper need not be written for a German course, and may be written in German or English.
 Students may revise their paper before submitting it to the contest.
 The award is $300.
 Papers should be submitted to the Graduate Associate Chair by April 1.

-George Scherer Travel Scholarships support students' travel to conferences or for research, internships, or study abroad.
+George Scherer Travel Scholarships support CU Boulder German Program students' travel to conferences or for research, internships, study abroad, or other general scholarship needs.
 The scholarship is in memory of Professor George A.C.
 Scherer, former Professor of Germanic languages at CU-Boulder.
 Professor Scherer also served as chair of the Department of Modern Languages and Literatures and was director of the Academic Year Institute for Teachers of German and the summer Modern Language Institute.
 Students should submit applications to the graduate director, and should expect up to 10 business days for a response from the scholarship committee.
 Please submit your application at least two weeks before the grant is needed.
 Retroactive funding will not be granted.
 Applications for study abroad or summer funding should be submitted by April 15.
 Requests submitted during the summer will be considered if funding is available, and should be submitted to the department chair.
 Priority may be given to students whose project requires research travel, or whose work has been accepted for presentation at academic conferences.